 As with all reusable items, the upfront cost can seem hefty but in the long run, you will absolutely save money.
 To firstly give you an idea of quantities, if using disposables for your baby, you’d get through approximately 5,500 from birth to potty, whereas all you’d need is 15-20 reusable nappies.
 And there’s even more savings to be made if buying nappies second hand, if selling on after use or if you’re planning to use them with subsequent children.

-According to a study by the Environment Agency, disposable nappies, baby wipes and nappy sacks for the nappy lifetime of your child will set you back around £1,250; compare that with approximately £90 which is all you’ll need for 16 Bambino Mio miosoft nappies and 3 nappy covers.
+According to a study by the Environment Agency, disposable nappies, baby wipes and nappy sacks for the nappy lifetime of your child will set you back around £1,250; compare that with approximately £90 which is all you’ll need for example 16 Bambino Mio miosoft nappies and 3 nappy covers.
 Also if you’re based in the UK, do check if you’re eligible for nappy vouchers – this is money us our Government gives us parents to spend on cloth nappies!

 Myth 2.
 Reusable nappies create too much washing